4bdelrahman/Send-email-to-school-automation/DEPLOYMENT_GUIDE.md

 #### Secret 2: GMAIL_TOKEN
 - **Name**: `GMAIL_TOKEN`
 - **Value**: Open `token.json` in a text editor, copy **ENTIRE content**, paste as value
+- **IMPORTANT**: Make sure you have switched your Google Cloud project to **"In Production"** before generating this token to ensure it doesn't expire.

 #### Secret 3: MONITORING_EMAIL
 - **Name**: `MONITORING_EMAIL`